 - Srinivasa Hotel

-- Bangalore international airport is the nearest the nearest airport to the Lepakshi temple.
+- Bangalore international airport is the nearest airport to the Lepakshi temple.

 - Hindpur railway station is the nearest railway station, it is 14 km away from the temple.

-- Buses run from KSRTC as well as APSRTC
+- Buses will run by KSRTC as well as APSRTC.